apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

     	<!-- other <feature> tags -->

-8. Delete your `CordovaLib` directory, and copy the `CordovaLib` directory from the new project into your project's root directory.
+8. Delete the `CordovaLib` directory, and copy the `CordovaLib` directory from the new project into your project's root directory.

 9. Add these two frameworks to your project: